David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 - ## 1.
 Hospital-Therapist 'Vision of the Future'
 - There are two main elements, three AI models involved, a bunch of UI/Interface tools and many hours of research:
 - ## Elements:
    1. To modernize Psychology, by providing the superhuman pattern matching and profiling abilities of AI, for Therapists and Hospitals.
-This free's up resources for better work, benefits care for patients, and help therapists learn from their own techniques.
-It cannot be stressed enough that this does not aim to 'replace' human therapists or clinicians, it's 'AI - Human augmentation via fusion'.
+This enhances insights for better work, _benefits_ the care for patients, and help therapists learn from their own techniques.
+It cannot be stressed enough that this does not aim to 'replace' human therapists, clinicians or their current methods.
+'It's 'AI - Human augmentation via fusion'. _How_ this actually functions on a 'practical' / 'daily' level is still under intense scrutiny.
+The reason is the same reason that I love to build AI, I do _extensive_ testing (makes up about 70% of the work), and I'm being so blown away with idea's and possibilities I hadn't percieved, simultaneaously pivoting away from others that I thought _might_ work.
    2. Modernizing patient interactions to streamlined automation processes that remove pen & paper based tools, again freeing up staff resources to care for patients more effectively.

 - ## AI Models:
 - ### Local (stressed for importance of privacy):
-  Cirumus/ ModernBert Psychology focussed model, 1 agentic model (likely Gemma3) using an adaptation of my smolagents framework 'https://github.com/David-Barnes-Data-Imaginations/llm_data_scientist' which carries out all the automation, transcription and anonomizing of data.
+  Cirumus/ ModernBert Psychology focussed model, 1 agentic model (likely Gemma3) using an adaptation of my [smolagents framework](https://github.com/David-Barnes-Data-Imaginations/llm_data_scientist) which carries out all the automation, transcription and anonomizing of data.
 It also does  psychological assessment and storage/retrieval, preparing the information so it is in a good state for GPT 4.5 (or soon to be GPT5).
 - ### Non-Local - Psychological Profiling:
   GPT 4.5/5 - This does the main analysis and reports details of note, caution or concerns about the patient.
 Send back to the agent to record.
 GPT is incredible at Psychology, OpenAI is doing fantastic work in that direction.
 - ## Interface & Process:
   The app can either be used from a simple website setup or mobile app (out of scope until tbc).
 The local model transcribes and only labels the text as 'Therapist 1' (Example number, but I use the reknowned 'Carl and Gloria / Sylvia therapist sessions for demo) and 'Client 345'.
-It transcribes the conversation and does the following actions:
+It transcribes the conversation (one of the aforementioned concepts I'm pivoting away from) and does the following actions:
    1. Stores in Database.
 Tags the text (see architecture but examples are 'history', 'allergies', 'care requests' etc..)
    2. Sends (anonomized) text + results (from the three models) and historical results to GPT.
    3. GPT Analyses using the three psychology frameworks (see 'Psychology Demonstration').